scramjetorg/transform-hub/packages/cli/README.md

 }
 ```

+Please check that the CLI environment is set to development.
+The CLI interface can work in either the development or production environment.

-In order to use STH CLI commands the **environment should be set to develop**.
-If this is the first installation of Scramjet CLI, the default value of the environment is set to `develop`.
+The CLI **development environment** communicates with the **Transform Hub**.
+If this is your first installation of Scramjet CLI, the environment should already be set development since it is the default value of the CLI environment.

 > 💡 <small>An environmental value that is set to production allows to use commands of the Scramjet Cloud Platform.
 We encourage you to [sign up for the SCP Beta](https://scramjet.org/#join-beta).</small>